transdigiware/gutenberg/docs/data/data-core-editor.md

 *Parameters*

  * annotation: The annotation to add.
- * block: The block to add the annotation to.
+ * blockClientId: The blockClientId to add the annotation to.
  * startXPath: The XPath where the annotation should start.
  * startOffset: The offset where the annotation should start.
  * endXPath: The XPath where the annotation should end.